 B. Groundwater Monitoring Program for TDS and Nitrogen

 Implementation of a watershed-wide TDS/nitrogen groundwater monitoring program is necessary to assess current water quality, to determine whether TDS and nitrate- nitrogen water quality objectives for management zones are being met or exceeded, and to update assimilative capacity findings.
 Groundwater monitoring is also needed to fill data gaps for those management zones with insufficient data to calculate TDS and nitrate-nitrogen historical quality and current quality.
 Finally, groundwater monitoring is needed to assess the effects of POTW discharges to surface waters on affected groundwater management zones.
-Groundwater monitoring requirements for TDS and nitrogen are as follows: No later than June 23, 2005, Orange County Water District, Irvine Ranch Water District, Inland Empire Utilities Agency, Chino Basin Watermaster, City of Riverside, City of Corona, Elsinore Valley Municipal Water District, Eastern Municipal Water District, City of Colton, City of San Bernardino Municipal Water Department, City of Redlands, Jurupa Community Services District, Western Riverside County Regional Wastewater Authority, Lee Lake Water District, Yucaipa Valley Water District, City of Beaumont, the San Timoteo Watershed Management Authority and the City of Rialto shall submit to the Regional Board for approval, a proposed watershed-wide TDS and nitrogen monitoring program that will provide data necessary to review and update the TDS/nitrogen management plan.
-Data to be collected and analyzed shall address, at a minimum: (1) determination of current ambient quality in groundwater management zones; (2) determination of compliance with TDS and nitrate- nitrogen objectives for the management zones; (3) evaluation of assimilative capacity findings for groundwater management zones; and (4) assessment of the effects of recharge of surface water POTW discharges on the quality of affected groundwater management zones.
+Groundwater monitoring requirements for TDS and nitrogen are as follows: No later than June 1, 2022, Orange County Water District, Irvine Ranch Water District, Inland Empire Utilities Agency, Chino Basin Watermaster, City of Riverside, City of Corona, Elsinore Valley Municipal Water District, Eastern Municipal Water District, Colton/San Bernardino Regional Tertiary Treatment & Wastewater Reclamation Authority, , , City of Redlands, Jurupa Community Services District, Western Riverside County Regional Wastewater Authority, Temescal Valley Water District, Yucaipa Valley Water District, East Valley Water District, City of Beaumont, San Gorgonio Pass Water Agency, City of Banning, Beaumont Cherry Valley Water District, and the City of Rialto shall submit to the Regional Board for approval, an updated watershed-wide TDS and nitrogen monitoring program that will provide data necessary to implement the TDS/nitrogen management plan.
+Data to be collected and analyzed shall address, at a minimum: (1) determination of current ambient quality in groundwater management zones; (2) determination of compliance with TDS and nitrate- nitrogen objectives for the management zones; (3) evaluation of assimilative capacity findings for groundwater management zones; (4) assessment of the effects of recharge of surface water POTW discharges on the quality of affected groundwater management zones; and (5) any other additional requirements specified in the State Board's Recycled Water Policy (Resolution No. 2018-0057)..
 The determination of current ambient quality shall be accomplished using methodology consistent with that employed by the Nitrogen/TDS Task Force (20-year running averages) to develop the TDS and nitrogen water quality objectives included in this Basin Plan.
 [Ref.
-1] The determination of current ambient groundwater quality throughout the watershed must be reported by July 1, 2005, and, at a minimum, every three years thereafter.
+1] The determination of current ambient groundwater quality throughout the watershed must be reported by October 1, 2023 and, at a minimum, every three years thereafter unless the Regional Board revised this schedule consistent with the monitoring and reporting requirements set forth in the Recycled Water Policy.

 In lieu of this coordinated monitoring plan, one or more of the parties identified in the preceding paragraph may submit an individual or group monitoring plan.
-Any such individual or group monitoring plan shall also be due no later than June 23, 2005.
+Any such individual or group monitoring plan shall also be due no later than June 1, 2023.
 Details to be included in the proposed monitoring program shall include, but not be limited to, the following: